Notice of Pre-AIA or AIA Status

 a first scan driver (Figures 1-2 200+280) configured to supply the write scan signal (Figure 3 GWi) to a write scan line (S4i) ([109]); and

-a second scan driver (Figures 1-2 200+220) configured to supply the initialization scan signal (GBi) to an initialization scan line (S1i) ([0104]).
+a second scan driver (Figures 1-2 200+220) configured to supply the first initialization scan signal (GBi) to a first initialization scan line (S1i) ([0104]).

 Regarding claim 7, Chae and Kim discloses the display device of claim 5, wherein the first scan driver (Chae: Figure 2 220) includes a plurality of stage circuits (Chae: S11-S1n), and

-wherein each of the stage circuits includes:
+wherein each of the plurality of stage circuits includes:

 an output unit (Chae: shift register [0050]) configured to generate the write scan signal (Chae: GWi) using a gate high voltage (Chae: Figure 4 GBi depicted high level.
 Kim: VGH1 or VGH2) and a clock signal (Chae: [0050] shifter register uses clock signals to generate the scan signals.
 Kim: figure 4 and [0079] describes using clock signals for scan signal generation including GW CLK for write scan signal GW.); and